luaiabuelsamen/Vention_MachineMotion/ReadMe.md

 For drive 1, everything appears to be as expected.

-For drive 2, we can see there is a lot of noise diviating from a reuqest to remain at rest.
+For drive 2, we can see there is a lot of noise deviating from a request to remain at rest.
 There is a lot of jitter.
 Compared to drive 1 and 3, the values in drive 2 are relatively low (note that we don't actually know the units in can since we don't know the range), this may mean that it is actually behaving as expected with a small margin of error, but it is not possible to tell with the given information.

 For drive 3, we begin to actually see that the speeds are beginning to deviate from the desired under load, it is very slight.
 This can be due to an issue within the motor or an issue with the mode it is used in (ie maybe very high resistance) to check we can compare the control effort and torque in drive 1 and 3.